-The evidence does not suggest that this Joint Core Strategy could potentially adversely affect people due to age, disability, gender, race, religion or sexual orientation.
-This JCS 'sets the scene' for future policies and proposals which will all be subject to a Diversity Impact Assessment at the action stage.
+7.1 The evidence does not suggest that this Joint Core Strategy could potentially adversely affect people due to age, disability, gender, race, religion/belief, sexual orientation, civil partnership/marriage, gender reassignment or pregnancy/maternity.
+This strategy 'sets the scene' for future policies and proposals which will all be subject to a Diversity Impact Assessment at the action stage.